aixoss/aix-puppet/README.md

     - props: to have shared configuration attributes.<br>
     - applied_manifest: to read, parse and display manifests/init.pp, so that we can have into log file the exact contents of manifests/init.pp used at
-      runtime: this is an help for debugguing.
-Moreover the manifests/init.pp is parsed so that the set of 'targets' really used is computed, this is used when running 'standalones' facter (see below 'standalones' facter) to restrict computing of this facter to the sole list of standalones used in manifests/init.pp.<br>
+      runtime: this is an help for debugguing. <br>
+      Moreover the manifests/init.pp is parsed so that: <br>
+        -- the set of 'targets' really used in manifests/init.pp is computed, this is used when running 'standalones' facter (see below 'standalones' facter) to restrict computing of this facter to the sole list of standalones used in manifests/init.pp.<br> -- the set of 'vios' really used in manifests/init.pp is computed, this is used when running 'vios' facter (see below 'vios' facter) to restrict computing of this facter to the sole list of vios used in manifests/init.pp.<br>
     - servicepacks: you'll find results on this factor into ./output/facter/sp_per_tl.yml file.
 If this file does not exist when "Puppet apply" is launched, it is computed by automatically downloading